 Achieving Peak Performance

-How do people learn - and perform - at their best?
+How do people learn, and perform, at their best?

 Achieving peak performance involves the developing the capabilities and mindset of the individual and creating an environment in which the individual can flourish.
 Too often, we get caught in the dichotomy - the individual or the environment - when in reality both are critical to peak performance.

+Think of the athlete.
+On competition day, the athlete arrives with skills honed through practice.
+Their mindset determines how well they will apply those skills in competition.
 And yet, athletic performance is not a one-time event.
 Athletes perform the skills of their sport over and over again in training.
 When completed purposefully and mindfully, each repetition teaches the athlete something, offering an opportunity to improve.
 A supportive training environment enables the athlete to apply their mental energy to purposeful practice.

-Hi, I'm Kathleen.
+Hi, I'm Kathleen

+I'm an instructional designer, leadership coach, alpinist, and community builder.
 I first developed an interest in psychology of performance as a competitive athlete, seeking the answer to "how can I perform better?"
 As I started coaching, the question evolved into "how can I help my athletes perform better?"